afkedhamster/My-Step-Monitor/README.md

   - The buzzer serves well as one of the alarm units
 - Testing the readout of the Pressure Sensor
   - Correctly produced bool value based on the existence of the pressure
   - Cannot read the value of pressure due to lack of ADC
+- Tested the LCD12864 monitor module
+  - Constantly errors "implicit declaration of function ‘WriteCmd’"
+  - haven't located the library file that contains "WriteCmd" function